Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 How To Create Powerful Jira Dashboards

 - Determine your audience and purpose for the dashboard before you start.
-Use this to guide your dashboard and to edit out any irrelevant charts.
+Use this to guide your dashboard and edit any irrelevant charts.

 - Use consistent filters across related gadgets to avoid confusion or misinterpretation of the information in the charts.

-- Generally, it’s best to report on data points like custom fields and components, rather than labels, because of the potential for multiple versions of labels to emerge through typos and abbreviations.
+- Generally, it’s best to report on data points like custom fields and components rather than labels because multiple versions of labels can emerge through typos and abbreviations.

 - Give proper consideration to color coding and visual communication – leverage color theory to help people immediately understand what your charts are trying to tell them.

-- Use relative dates rather than set dates so your dashboard’s time frame updates automatically.
+- Use relative rather than set dates so your dashboard’s time frame updates automatically.

-- Get feedback from people that use the dashboard so you can continuously improve it – just because it makes sense to the author doesn’t mean it makes sense to the audience!
+- Get feedback from people who use the dashboard so you can continuously improve it – just because it makes sense to the author doesn’t mean it makes sense to the audience!

 - Consider the order in which people will look at the gadgets in your dashboard.
-Typically it makes sense to start with the most important, or highest level data in the top left, moving to the top right, then down to the second-left row in a continuous zigzag pattern.
+Typically, starting with the most important or highest level data in the top left makes sense, moving to the top right, then down to the second-left row in a continuous zigzag pattern.

 Example of an attractive and informative dashboard, using live Jira data in Visor: